Tutorial 3: Getting information out

 Exporting a CSV file

-Once the query is constructed with filters and columns, exporting to a CSV is a simple method call on the query object.
+Once the query is constructed with filters and columns, exporting to a CSV file is a simple method call on the query object.
 For completeness, the full code for the query and export is given below.

 with CorpusContext(corpus_name) as c: